svenvc/lampsort/LampSortVisualized.package/LampSortIntervalsAdded.class/README.md

-A LampSortIntervalsAdded is logged when new intervals are added to the intervals set by the LampSort algorithm.
+LampSortIntervalsAdded is logged when new intervals are added to the intervals set by the LampSort algorithm.